-Interrupts can be generated by up to seven ADC sources and four DAC sources.
-These interrupt sources are listed in Chapter 5 ("Specifications").
+Interrupts can be generated by up to seven ADC sources on both boards, and by up to four DAC sources on the PCI-DAS6014.

 Each board contains an 82C54 counter chip, which consists of three 16-bit counters.
 Clock, gate, and output signals from two of the three counters are available on the 100-pin I/O connector.
 The third counter is used internally.